raspberrypilearning/focus-on-the-prize/en/step_3.md

 --- task ---

-Click the green flag to check that your sprite starts randomly moving, after the costume changes.
+Click on the green flag, and check that your sprite starts moving randomly, after the costume changes.

 --- no-print ---